mifjpn/Moebuntu-kawaiiUbuntu-ToysOriginal/ReadMe.md

 Here are the files for Toys' LTS version as is.
 I'll also post Toy's explanation of his setup for each version.
 I hope you enjoy it.

+(The images in each color theme are examples.
+They do not include illustrations.)